ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ![High-level project design](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/temporal-high-level-application-design.png)

-None of your application code runs on the Temporal server.
+None of your application code runs on the Temporal Server.
 Your Worker, Workflow, and Activity run on your infrastructure, along with the rest of your applications.

 ### Workflow Definition
 A Workflow Definition in Python uses the **`@workflow.defn`** decorator on the Workflow class to identify a Workflow.

-This is what the _Workflow Definition_ looks like for this kind of process:
+This is what the Workflow Definition looks like for this kind of process:

 <!--SNIPSTART python-money-transfer-project-template-workflows-->
 <!--SNIPEND-->

-- The `MoneyTransferWorkflow` Class takes in the details about the transaction, executes Activities to withdraw and deposit the money, and returns the results of the process.
+- The `MoneyTransferWorkflow` Class takes in transaction details.
+It executes Activities to withdraw and deposit the money.
+It also returns the results of the process.

-- The `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails`, which is a data structure that holds the details the Workflow uses to perform the money transfer.
+- The `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails`.
+This is a data structure holding details that the Workflow uses to perform the money transfer.

 This type is defined in the file `shared.py`: